Thursday, October 16, 2025

 2 gray kittens, 2 gray young adults, 1 Siamese kitten, 2 black adults.

 The black adults I caught in a marathon car sit this morning.
-I set up the drop trap and waited out two very long chow hound binge eating events.
+I set up the drop trap and waited out two very long chow hound cats, allegedly both fixed boys, binge eating events.
 I can't believe how much the two boys involved can eat.
 It's unbelievable really.

 I had to wait out those boys for over an hour.
 Then various already fixed cats showed up and finally along came an unfixed black one and I yanked the cord from inside my car, dropping the trap over the cat and with some difficulty, got her transferred out of it into a live trap.
 Another hour and half went by before a second unfixed black, skinny and furtive, showed up and I caught that one and finally went home.

-Anyhow, his daughters got 7 instead of 9 out of the house this evening.
+Anyhow, his daughters got the 7 contained from inside of the house this evening.
 Thank goodness for their help.
-He refused to get one girl into a trap, claiming she's too aggressive and that he will get her fixed.
+He refused to get one girl into a trap, claiming she's too aggressive, not wanting his daughters hurt trying to catch her, and said that he will get her fixed.
 Then there's an unfixed boy with a heart murmur.
 So those two remain unfixed in his place.
 The rest, at last, will be fixed.

 14 in all will go with me to Portland to be fixed tomorrow.